-The purpose of the Travel Plan is to reduce the impact of University related traffic on the environment and local community by encouraging staff, students and visitors to travel by sustainable travel modes, achieving this through an improvement in the choice and availability of more sustainable alternatives.
+The purpose of the Travel Plan is to reduce the impact of University-related traffic on the environment and local community by encouraging staff, students and visitors to travel by sustainable travel modes.
+This will be achieved through an improvement in the choice and availability of more sustainable alternatives.

-To achieve this target, the Travel Plan will:
+To achieve the target, the Travel Plan will:

-- · Actively promote the health and well-being benefits of all forms of sustainable travel. - · Implement and promote all forms of sustainable travel as an alternative to private car travel. - Collaborate and advocate with key regional stakeholders and the wider community.
+- Actively promote the health and well-being benefits of all forms of sustainable travel. - Implement and promote all forms of sustainable travel as an alternative to private car travel. - Collaborate and advocate with key regional stakeholders and the wider community.

-The latest travel survey showed that travel by car by both staff and students has increased over the past 3 years.
-We aim to take steps to reverse this trend over the next 5 years through a revised and updated action plan that includes a package of measures that will support the transition to sustainable travel.
+The latest travel survey shows that travel by car by both staff and students has increased over the past 3 years.
+We aim to take steps to reverse this trend over the next 5 years through a revised action plan that will support the transition to more sustainable travel.

-We have developed a new approach to the measures contained within our Travel Plan focusing on three priority areas - where we can deliver measures, where we can make policy decisions and where we can lobby others to improve sustainable travel options.
+We have developed a new approach to the measures contained within the Travel Plan focusing on three priority areas - where we can deliver measures, where we can make policy decisions and where we can lobby others to improve sustainable travel options.